-The following chart shows meetings, seminars, drills and exercises held by Curry College at the Milton Campus for years 2015-2017:
+The following chart shows meetings, seminars, drills and exercises held by Curry College at the Milton Campus for years 2017-2019:

-Date Activity Announced or Unannounced Description Aug-2016 2 Sessions Full-Scale & Tabletop Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active shooter training for all current Faculty and Staff.
-Training consisted of a mix of tabletop exercises and full-scale drills.
-Participants learned how to lock down a building and shelter in place successfully.
-Sep-2016 Seminar Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active shooter training for incoming students.
-Participants learned the key concepts of the "4Ls": Locate, Lockdown, Leave, and Live.
-Oct-2016 Full Scale & Tabletop Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active shooter training for all new Faculty and Staff.
-Training consisted of a mix of tabletop exercises and full-scale drills.
-Participants learned how to lock down a building and shelter in place successfully.
-Jan- 2017 Feb-2017 Mar-2017 Apr-2017 May-2017 Meeting Announced Curry College's Emergency Planning Committee met and discussed strategies and practices to implement in case of a campus emergency.
+Date Activity Announced or Unannounced Description Jan- 2017 Feb-2017 Mar-2017 Apr-2017 May-2017 Meeting Announced Curry College's Emergency Planning Committee met and discussed strategies and practices to implement in case of a campus emergency.
 Topics included Active shooter prevention and response as well as weather hazards and health pandemics.
 Jun-2017 Jul-2017 Meeting Announced Curry College's Emergency Planning Committee formed a subcommittee to discuss changes to the Curry College Emergency Guide.
 The changes include updated CPR instructions and active shooter response.
 Aug-2017 Seminar Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active shooter training for incoming students.
 Participants learned the key concepts of the "4Ls": Locate, Lockdown, Leave, and Live.
 Oct-2017 Full Scale & Tabletop Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active shooter training for all new Faculty and Staff.
 Training consisted of a mix of tabletop exercises and full-scale drills.
 Participants learned how to lock down a building and shelter in place successfully.

+October 17, 2018 Exercise Unannounced An exercise of the Emergency Alert and Siren Test.
+This is in conjunction with the Town of Milton Police and Fire departments.
+The test delivers a notification using text, e-mail, phone, video displays, and two emergency loudspeakers on campus.
+To be used in case of a disaster, campus demonstration, or active shooter.
 Apr-2018 Jun-2018 Dec-2018 Meeting Announced Curry College's Emergency Planning Committee met and discussed strategies and practices to implement in case of a campus emergency.
 Topics included but were not limited to: Active shooter prevention and response as well as weather hazards and health pandemics.
 May-2018 Nov-2018 Full Scale & Tabletop Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active shooter training for all new Faculty and Staff.
 Training consisted of a mix of tabletop exercises and full-scale drills.
 Participants learned how to lock down a building and shelter in place successfully.
 Aug- 2018 Seminar Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active shooter training for incoming students.
 Participants learned the key concepts of the "4Ls": Locate, Lockdown, Leave, and Live.
+Feb 8, 2018 Exercise Unannounced An exercise of the Emergency Alert and Siren Test.
+This is in conjunction with the Town of Milton Police and Fire departments.
+The test delivers a notification using text, e-mail, phone, video displays, and two emergency loudspeakers on campus.
+To be used in case of a disaster, campus demonstration, or active shooter.
+Feb.
+25, 2019 Mar.18,2019 Nov.14,2019 Meeting Announced Curry College's Emergency Planning Committee met and discussed strategies and practices to implement in case of a campus emergency.
+Topics included Active shooter prevention and response as well as weather hazards and health pandemics.